1990 NBA Finals: Television

+Radio

+For the sixth and final time, ABC Radio provided national coverage of the Finals.
+Fred Manfra was the lead, with Dick Vitale and Earl Monroe as analysts.

+WWJ (AM) and KEX (AM) were the local radio broadcasters for the Pistons and the Trail Blazers with George Blaha and Bill Schonely as the lead broadcasters.

 Aftermath

+The 1990 Detroit riot occurred during the celebrations after Game 5, marking one of the worst sports-related riots in US history.

-The Pistons would not make a fourth consecutive Finals championship visit in the 1990–91 NBA season.
-Dealing with an injured Isiah Thomas for 34 games, they went 50–32, but a matured and stronger Chicago Bulls team swept them in four games of the Eastern Conference Finals.
-The Bulls won the championship that season.
-Within a few seasons, the Pistons dynasty broke up, with key players, including Thomas, retiring or moving on as free agents to other teams.
-They would not return to the Finals until 2004.
+The Pistons would not make a fourth consecutive Finals visit in 1991.
+Dealing with an injured Isiah Thomas for 34 games, they went 50–32 and clinched the third seed in the East, but the eventual NBA champion Chicago Bulls team swept them in the Eastern Conference Finals.
+Within a few seasons, the Pistons’ Bad Boys core broke up, with key players, including Thomas, retiring or moving on as free agents to other teams.
 Dennis Rodman, James Edwards and John Salley would win a championship in 1996 with the Bulls.

-The Trail Blazers won the Pacific Division title by winning a franchise-record 63 games in 1991, acquiring the league's best record.
-They were, however, denied a second straight trip to the NBA Finals, losing to the Los Angeles Lakers in six games at the Western Conference Finals.
-The Blazers returned to the Finals the year after that in 1992, but lost to the Bulls in the championship series, four games to two.
+They would return to the Finals in 2004, and upset the Kobe Bryant and Shaquille O'Neal-led Los Angeles Lakers in five games for their most recent championship.

+The Trail Blazers returned to the Finals two years later, but lost to the Chicago Bulls in six games, becoming the second victim of the Bulls’ first three-peat from 1991 to 1993.